boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 uncountable.

-This shows that there is no uncountable well-ordered subset of $[0, 1]$, which means that the \`sequence\' I constructed must eventually come to an end - by reaching 1.
+This shows that there is no uncountable well-ordered subset of $[0, 1]$, which means that the "sequence" I constructed must eventually come to an end - by reaching 1.
 To make this formal, let us define the sequence explicitly as follows.
 First enumerate all the rationals in $[0, 1]$.
 Now, if I have defined t~x~ then let y be the successor of x.
 The first